kablaa/CTF-Workshop/guide.md

  Now that you have a decent understanding of basic concepts, we can start making your life easer with some tools.
 #### struct.pack()

 If you are having problems with [endianness](http://www.geeksforgeeks.org/little-and-big-endian-mystery/), you can use `struct.pack()` to make your life easier.
-We suggest reading though a few [examples](https://docs.python.org/2/library/struct.html#examples) and [tutorials](https://pymotw.com/2/struct/) better understand this function and what it does.
+We suggest reading though a few [examples](https://docs.python.org/2/library/struct.html#examples) and [tutorials](https://pymotw.com/2/struct/) to better understand this function and what it does.
 A basic example would be

 ```
 from struct import *